June 28, 2015 at 3:00 pm (Community Based Education, Mass Appeal, Suggested Activity)

 May 27, 2014 at 6:00 pm (Ecology, Franklin County, Hilltown Families Event, Volunteer Opportunity)

-Tags: Community Service, Deerfield River, Ecology, RiverFest, Service Based Learning, Watershed
+Tags: Community Service, Deerfield River, Ecology, RiverFest, Service Based Learning, The Art Garden, Watershed

 Hilltown Families and The Art Garden partner for a final community-service art-making event for the season